 Appendix D: NC Cardinal Multi-card Policy

 It is the policy of the NC Cardinal consortium that all member libraries honor the library cards of all other member libraries, allowing patrons the fullest access to NC Cardinal consortium materials.
-Because the consortium does not currently share electronic resources consortium-wide, patrons may maintain library accounts in more than one member system in the consortium based upon the established patron registration policy for each library system.
+Because the consortium does not currently share electronic resources consortium-wide, patrons may maintain library accounts in more than one member system in the consortium based on the established patron registration policy for each library system.
 If a patron requests a new library card or wishes to use their existing library card in another NC Cardinal library, please follow these recommended procedures.

 When a patron requests a library card, staff should: SEARCH the NC Cardinal consortium database for patrons with the matching name and other identifiers.
 The scope of the patron search MUST be set to NC CARDINAL.